OnlineDynamic/BackgroundMusicFPP-Plugin/README.md

 ## Technical Requirements

 ### Audio Configuration
-The plugin automatically configures ALSA for software mixing (dmix) during installation.
-This enables:
+The installer now deploys a **self-contained PipeWire stack** for the `fpp` user so the plugin can manage concurrent audio cleanly without touching system-wide ALSA configs.

+**During install we:**

+- Install `pipewire`, `pipewire-alsa`, `pipewire-pulse`, `wireplumber`, and `ffmpeg`
+- Back up `/home/fpp/.asoundrc` if present so PipeWire's ALSA shim can take over
+- Drop `~/.config/pipewire/pipewire.conf.d/70-backgroundmusic.conf` with large audio buffers to eliminate underruns
+- Make sure `scripts/start_pipewire.sh` is executable and run it to (re)launch the PipeWire/WirePlumber processes under the `fpp` account

+**What you get:**

-- ✅ Background music and PSA announcements playing simultaneously
+- ✅ Background music and PSA announcements share the same low-latency PipeWire graph
-- ✅ Multiple audio streams without conflicts
+- ✅ Automatic ffmpeg resampling to 48 kHz stereo WAV for glitch-free PSA playback
-- ✅ Smooth volume ducking for announcements
+- ✅ Smooth ducking because both players run through the same mixer
-- ✅ **Full FPP compatibility** - FPP's playlist media playback continues to work normally
+- ✅ Zero changes to FPP's native playlist audio pipeline—FPP media still plays normally

-**What Gets Configured:**
-- `/etc/asound.conf` - ALSA configuration with dmix support
-- Original config backed up to `/etc/asound.conf.backup-*`
-- Uses FPP's configured audio card (AudioOutput setting)
-- Background music player uses `plug:default` device
-- PSA announcements use software mixing for concurrent playback

-**FPP Compatibility:**
-- ✅ Works alongside FPP's native media playback
-- ✅ Uses the same audio card FPP is configured for
-- ✅ FPP playlists with audio continue to work normally
-- ✅ Volume API remains fully functional
-- ✅ No interference with FPP sequences or effects

-**Note:**
-- After plugin installation, stop and restart background music for ALSA configuration to take effect
+**Operational tips:**

-- If you change FPP's audio device setting, reinstall the plugin to update ALSA configuration
+- If audio ever drops out, run `scripts/start_pipewire.sh` via SSH or reinstall the plugin to restart the stack
+- When changing the physical audio device in FPP settings, rerun the installer (or `start_pipewire.sh`) so PipeWire reconnects to the new sink
+- Keep ffmpeg installed; the PSA pipeline depends on it for on-the-fly conversions

 ### Automatic Update Notifications